MatthewFallon/nh-stream/computer.md

 ### Set Video (Optional)

 If the pastor instructs you to use a video during service, you will find the video in the New Hope Service folder under Skits in a folder named for the video.
 Select “6) Skit Media” and then select the “Video Source” option.
 Browse for the video and select it to set it.

+### Auto Config Wizard (Optional)

+If the stream has been performing badly, this can help reset the stream settings.
+Go to Tools>Auto-Config Wizard on the top bar to prep the stream:

+Auto Config Wizard

+Inside of this, click ok until you reach the option for stream key.
+Double-click to higlight the current key and paste to replace with the new one from facebook.

+Paste Stream Key

+Click next and agree and wait for it to set the new setting.
+Click through any dialogs as needed.

 ### Set Projector Output